SuperOfficeDocs/superoffice-docs/user-guide/en/chat/link-to-person.md

 The chat session will also be linked to the contact, and will be available as a record in the **Activities** section tab in the **Company** screen and **Contact** screen.

-First you need to link the customer to a contact in SuperOffice.
+First, you must link the customer to a contact in SuperOffice.

 ## Use suggested contact